sharwell/developer.rackspace.com/src/docs/files/samples/set_container_as_cdn.rst

   directory.public = true
   directory.save

 .. code-block:: curl

-    # To CDN-enable a storage container:
-    $ curl -i -X PUT $publicUrlCDN/{containerName} /
+  curl -i -X PUT $ENDPOINT/{containerName} /
-        -H "X-Auth-TOKEN: $TOKEN" \
+    -H "X-Auth-Token: $TOKEN" \
     -H "X-CDN-Enabled: True" \
     -H "X-TTL: 604800"

   # NOTE: {containerName} is a placeholder: Replace it with
   # an actual value and do not enclose it with {}.